Individual accreditation

 schemes for personal accreditation as Litigator, Senior Litigator and Fellow.

-For further information and the application documents for all levels of accreditation,
+Further information, guidance, and the application documents for all the above specialist levels of accreditation can be found here -

 Training requirements

-Individually accredited members must accrue 16 hours of APIL accredited personal injury CPD training annually - Find out how to accrue APIL accredited CPD.
+Individually accredited members must accrue 16 hours of APIL accredited personal injury CPD training annually.

 Areas of work